kubecost/poc-common-configurations/aws/README.md

 ---

 ### service-key.json
-Service Key is used for the Spot Data feed as well as pull IP Addresses and Disks from the AWS API
+Service Key is used for the Spot Data feed as well as discovering unattached IP Addresses and Disks from the AWS API

 https://guide.kubecost.com/hc/en-us/articles/4407595928087-AWS-Cloud-Integration#step-4-attaching-iam-permissions-to-kubecost